-- (c) This section does not apply to a charter city that has adopted, by ordinance or in its city charter, a different standard for adding new territory to existing council districts. - SEC.
-33. Section 21625 is added to the Elections Code, to read: 21625. (a) After redistricting or districting pursuant to Section 21621 or 21623, a council shall not adopt new council district boundaries until after the next federal decennial census, except under the following circumstances: - (1) A court orders the council to redistrict. - (2) The council is settling a legal claim that its council district boundaries violate the United States Constitution, the federal Voting Rights Act of 1965 (52 U.S.C.
+- 21625. (a) After redistricting or districting pursuant to Section 21621 or 21623, a council shall not adopt new council district boundaries until after the next federal decennial census, except under the following circumstances: - (1) A court orders the council to redistrict. - (2) The council is settling a legal claim that its council district boundaries violate the United States Constitution, the federal Voting Rights Act of 1965 (52 U.S.C.
 Sec.
-10301 et seq.), or this article. - (3) The boundaries of the city expand by the addition of new territory pursuant to Section 21623. - (b) This section does not prohibit a council from adopting council districts between federal decennial censuses if the council is adopting council districts for the first time, including when a city adopts council districts for the purpose of transitioning from electing its council members in at-large elections to elections by districts or from districts. - (c) This section does not apply to a charter city that has adopted different rules for mid-cycle redistricting in its city charter. - SEC.
-34. Section 21626 is added to the Elections Code, to read: 21626. (a) The term of office of any council member who has been elected and whose term of office has not expired shall not be affected by any change in the boundaries of the district from which the council member was elected. - (b) At the first election for council members in each city following adoption of the boundaries of council districts, a council member shall be elected for each district under the new district plan that has the same district number as a district whose incumbent's term is due to expire. - (c) The successor to the office in a council district for which the boundaries have changed shall be a resident and voter of that council district. - SEC.
-35. Section 21627 is added to the Elections Code, to read: 21627.
-Before adopting the boundaries of a council district pursuant to Section 21621, 21623, or 21624, or for any other reason, the council shall hold public hearings on the proposal, in accordance with Section 21627.1.
-This section does not apply when a city transitions from at-large to district-based elections.
+10301 et seq.), or this article. - (3) The boundaries of the city change by the addition of territory pursuant to Section 21623 or by the subtraction of territory. - (b) This section does not prohibit a council from adopting council districts between federal decennial censuses if the council is adopting council districts for the first time, including when a city adopts council districts for the purpose of transitioning from electing its council members in at-large elections to elections by districts or from districts. - (c) This section does not apply to a charter city that has adopted different rules for mid-cycle redistricting in its city charter.

+(Amended by Stats.
+2020, Ch.
+90, Sec.
+21. (AB 1276) Effective January 1, 2021.)

+21626. (a) The term of office of any council member who has been elected and whose term of office has not expired shall not be affected by any change in the boundaries of the district from which the council member was elected.

+- (b) At the first election for council members in each city following adoption of the boundaries of council districts, excluding a special election to fill a vacancy or a recall election, a council member shall be elected for each district under the new district plan that has the same district number as a district whose incumbent's term is due to expire.
+This subdivision does not apply when a city transitions from at-large to district-based elections. - (c) For a city employing both a primary and a general election, a change in the boundaries of a council district shall not be made between the direct primary election and the general election. - (d) Except as provided in subdivision (a), a person is not eligible to hold office as a member of a city council unless that person meets the requirements of Section 201 of the Elections Code and Section 34882 of the Government Code.